AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/launches/creating.md

 >[!NOTE]
 >
->When you create a launch, pages higher up in the hierarchy are created with the template:
+>When you create a launch, pages higher up in the hierarchy are not copies of the source pages.
+They are created with the template:
 >
 >* `/libs/launches/templates/outofscope`
 >